mgc-00/Profile/README.md

 - Building portfolio projects in **AI, LLM applications, and software development**
 - Interested in **applied AI, intelligent tutoring systems, and real-world automation**
-- Background in **education and programming**, with a focus on making complex systems useful and accessible
+- Background in **programming, IT, and education**, with a focus on making complex systems useful and accessible
 - Currently developing and refining projects for a professional software/AI portfolio

 ---